codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/gitops-deployments.md

 The CD pipeline (described in the previous section) will detect that commit and use the [sync plugin](https://codefresh.io/steps/step/argocd-sync) to instruct ArgoCD to deploy the new tag.
 Alternatively you can setup the ArgoCD project to auto-sync on its own if it detects changes in the Git repository with the manifests.

+## Using the App-of-Apps pattern

+The GitOps dashboard has native support for the [app-of-apps pattern](https://argo-cd.readthedocs.io/en/stable/operator-manual/cluster-bootstrapping/).
+If you have a number  of applications that are related and you always install them as a set in your cluster you can group them in a single Application.
+The parent application can be defined using [declarative Argo Resources](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/).

+As an example, you might find that you always install in your cluster Linkerd, Prometheus and Ambassador.
+You can group all of them in a single Application and deploy them all at once.

+You can find an existing example of app-of-apps at [https://github.com/argoproj/argocd-example-apps/tree/master/apps](https://github.com/argoproj/argocd-example-apps/tree/master/apps).
+It is using [Helm]({{site.baseurl}}/docs/yaml-examples/examples/helm/), but you can use any other Kubernetes templating mechanism such as [Kustomize]({{site.baseurl}}/docs/yaml-examples/examples/deploy-with-kustomize/) (or even plain manifests).

+Once you deploy the application with Codefresh, you will see the parent app in the dashboard with a small arrow:

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/app-of-apps-closed.png"
+  url="/images/guides/gitops/app-of-apps-closed.png"
+  alt="App of Apps"
+  caption="App of Apps"
+  max-width="90%"
+ %}

+You can expand the application by clicking on the arrow to inspect its child applications.

+{% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/app-of-apps.png"
+  url="/images/guides/gitops/app-of-apps.png"
+  alt="App of Apps expanded"
+  caption="App of Apps expanded"
+  max-width="90%"
+ %}

+ Then you can either click on the parent application or any of the children to visit the respective dashboard.
+In the dashboard of the parent application, you will also be notified for its components after each deployment under the "Updated Applications" header:

+ {% include image.html
+  lightbox="true"
+  file="/images/guides/gitops/updated-apps.png"
+  url="/images/guides/gitops/updated-apps.png"
+  alt="Children applications"
+  caption="Children applications"
+  max-width="90%"
+ %}

+ Note that the app of apps pattern is best used for related but not interdependent applications.
+If you have applications that depend on each other (e.g. frontend that needs backend and backend that needs a DB) we suggest you use the standard [Helm dependency mechanism](https://helm.sh/docs/helm/helm_dependency/).

 ## Integrating Codefresh and Jira

 > Note that Codefresh currently has to provide you with access to use the Jira Marketplace App.
 Please get in touch for more information.